-Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Available with Tableau CRM, which is available for an extra cost in Enterprise, Performance, and Unlimited Editions.
 Also available in Developer Edition.

 The dataflow will extract data from the Opportunity and OpportunityTeamMember objects, join the data, and then load it into the OppTeamMember dataset.